 The Compensation Committee is comprised of independent, non-employee members of the Board of Directors and is responsible for evaluating and determining the compensation paid to the named executive officers.
 The Compensation Committee retains an independent compensation consultant to assist the Compensation Committee in making executive compensation decisions.
-In 2020, our Compensation Committee engaged Radford, which is part of the Rewards Solutions practice at Aon plc (Radford).
-In making 2020 compensation decisions, the Compensation Committee reviewed market data for each named executive officer's position, compiled by Radford, from the following peer group of companies for 2020:
+In 2021, our Compensation Committee engaged Aon's Human Capital Solutions practice, a division of Aon plc ("Aon").
+In making 2021 compensation decisions, the Compensation Committee reviewed market data for each named executive officer's position, compiled by Aon, from the following peer group of companies for 2021:

-AcelRx Pharmaceuticals Inovio Pharmaceuticals
+AcelRx Pharmaceuticals Heat Biologics

+Aeglea BioTherapeutics Leap Therapeutics

-Aeglea BioTherapeutics Liquidia Technologies
+Ardelyx Liquidia Technologies

-Akebia Therapeutics MEI Pharma
+BioCryst Pharmaceuticals MEI Pharma

-Ardelyx Novavax

-BioCryst Pharmaceuticals Paratek Pharmaceuticals
+Catabasis Pharmaceuticals Paratek Pharmaceuticals

-ChemoCentryx Seres Therapeutics
+Cidara Therapeutics Seres Therapeutics

+Concert Pharmaceuticals Sesen Bio

-Concert Pharmaceuticals Spero Therapeutics
+Cymabay Therapeutics Spero Therapeutics

-Cymabay Therapeutics Syndax Pharmaceuticals
+Galera Therapeutics Syndax Pharmaceuticals

 GlycoMimetics Trevena

-The 2020 peer group was recommended by Radford and selected based on the following parameters: operating in the biopharmaceutical industry, with lead development programs in either Phase 3 or early new drug application (NDA), with preference given to companies with an infectious disease therapeutics or oncology focus, our main area of focus at that time, with market capitalizations and headcounts generally from one-third to three times our market capitalization and headcount.
+The 2021 peer group was recommended by Aon and selected based on the following parameters: operating in the biopharmaceutical industry, with lead development programs in either Phase 3 or early new drug application, with preference given to companies with an infectious disease therapeutics or oncology focus, our main area of focus at that time, with market capitalizations and headcounts generally from one-third to three times our market capitalization and headcount.